MIRIAM ACADEMY MISSION

 Upon a student’s entrance to a hospital or care unit for extended stay, a parent conference with the counselor will take place before school assignments may be sent to the hospital or care unit.

-When appropriate and with the doctor’s consent, the special education teacher or guidance counselor contact should be initiated.
+When appropriate and with the doctor’s consent, special education teacher contact should be initiated.